stakater/stakater-docs/docs/content/sre/onboarding/application-onboarding.md

 SAAP ships with few generic Tekton pipelines for quick jump start; all those pipelines expect to have Dockerfile in the root of the repository.
 Dockerfile should handle both build and package part; we typically use multi-stage Dockerfiles with 2 steps; one for build and another for run e.g.

-The idea is to avoid having different pipelines for different applications and if possible do stuff in dockerfiles but there can be use cases where one might need to language specific pipelines.
+The idea is to avoid having different pipelines for different applications and if possible do stuff in dockerfiles, but there can be use cases where users might need language specific pipelines.

 Customers can do the way they like; as we ship few generic Tekton pipelines just for the sake of jump start.